 You may, for example, offer to pay a lump sum of $3,000 on a $5,000 debt.
 You'll ask that the debt collector honor your payment as full satisfaction of the debt, which means the collector cancels the remaining $2,000.
 Or, you might offer to make four monthly payments of $1,250 to completely pay off the debt.

 Make sure you can afford to pay what you've offered.
 Once the debt collector accepts, you may only have a small window to make the payment.
 This process is known as debt settlement.

 6. Know How Your Payment Will Affect You

 Settling your debt may have tax implications.
-If more than $600 of your debt is cancelled, the collector has to report the cancelled amount to the IRS.
-You'll be sent a 1099-C Form to include the cancelled debt as income on your next tax return.
+If more than $600 of your debt is canceled, the collector has to report the canceled amount to the IRS.
+You'll be sent a 1099-C Form to include the canceled debt as income on your next tax return.

 7. Be Prepared for a Counteroffer

 Start the negotiation by offering a payment lower than what you really want to pay.
 The debt collector will probably counter with an amount higher than your offer or may even insist that you pay the full amount.
 The goal is to eventually get the debt collector to agree to an amount at or less than what you've decided you can afford to pay.